-Casa Alianza Honduras (CAH) opened in 1987 and was our second center in Latin America.
-Located in the capital of Tegucigalpa, CAH has two residential centers and several programs that offer assistance to homeless children and teenagers in need of aid.
+Casa Alianza Honduras (CAH) opened in 1987 and was our second site in Latin America.
+CAH operates two residential centers in the capital of Tegucigalpa and a program for returning migrants and internally displaced youth in the border town of San Pedro Sula.

 Programs unique to Casa Alianza Honduras

 This is the largest residential center of CAH, located in the heart of the capital and taking up an entire city block.
-The residence has the capacity to provide protection for up to 120 resident boys and girls every night.
-The center holds the basic core Covenant House programs.
-As in every Casa Alianza, the youth advance based on their progress with their “Life Plan” and goals for the future.
+The residence has the capacity to provide protection for up to 75 resident boys and girls every night.
+The center provides the core programs in Covenant House’s Continuum of Care model.
+As in every Casa Alianza residence, each youth works with staff to create their own Plan de Vida (Life Plan) to guide their progress and identify their goals for the future.

 Querubines Home was opened in 2008 and is dedicated to victims of sexual exploitation and human trafficking.
 The staff provides care for an average of 30 to 50 girls per year, who stay for varying amounts of time.
-Always operating at full capacity, it is able to house up to 25 residential girls at any one time.
-The majority of the victims arrive at Querubines via a judicial order from a judge or prosecutor, and it often serves as a safe house for those who need to be hidden from their traffickers.
-It provides aid to specifically restore self-esteem and support a positive reintegration back into society.
+Always operating at full capacity, the residence is able to house up to 25 girls at any one time.
+The majority of the victims arrive at Querubines via judicial order from a judge or prosecutor, and Querubines often serves as a safe house for those who need to be hidden from their traffickers.
+The community life and programs at Querubines restore self-esteem and facilitate a positive reintegration back into society.

 The Child Rights Monitoring Program

 The Child Rights Monitoring Program carries out the vital service of documenting the different kinds of violence being committed against youth in Honduras.
-The team investigates and writes monthly reports focusing on the human rights situation and human rights violations of young people in Honduras, as well as cases of extrajudicial executions committed against Honduran children and teenagers.
+The team investigates and writes monthly reports focusing on the human rights situation and human rights violations of young people in Honduras, including extrajudicial executions committed against Honduran children and teenagers.
 In addition, the team prepares special reports on trafficked youth.
 These reports are published and circulated widely to national and international governments and organizations.